marktoman/mechaview/README.md

 # MechaView

-The tool wraps your view model inside a single exe WPF app.
-The result depends on conventions, attributes and injected arguments.
+The tool wraps your plain C# inside a single exe WPF app.

 ## Run it
 1. Create a class library (.NET Framework 4.5+)